COVID-19 pandemic in New Zealand: Economic impact

 and itching for an early return to "business as usual".

 On 17 September 2020, New Zealand economy officially entered into a recession, with the country's gross domestic product contracting by 12.2% in the June quarter due to the COVID-19 pandemic.
 The retail, accommodation, hospitality, and transportation sectors were adversely affected by the international travel ban and a strict nationwide lockdown.

 Social impact

 The COVID-19 pandemic had a substantial impact on New Zealand society, with significant implications for education, faith communities, holidays, Māori, mass gatherings, sports and recreational activities.
-Reports about the spread of COVID-19 led to a demand for face masks and hand sanitisers, as well as panic buying at supermarkets.
+Reports about the spread of COVID-19 led to a high demand for face masks and hand sanitisers.

 Education

-Following the spread of COVID-19 at several schools, the Government closed all schools, early childhood centers and universities on 23 March 2020 as part of the implementation of a nationwide lockdown.
+Following the spread of COVID-19 at several schools, the Government closed all schools, early childhood centres and universities on 23 March 2020 as part of the implementation of a nationwide lockdown.
 In addition, on 13 May, the end-of-year high school National Certificate of Educational Achievement (NCEA) external exams were postponed to mid November 2020.
 Several universities drew criticism for continuing to charge rent to students who had returned home to their families.